Wednesday, May 20, 2015

 I was always afraid that I would find a snake or spider waiting for me when I went for that fresh, sweet drinking water.

-our pump was placed under our brick home which later we would share with family.
+Our pump was placed under our brick home, which we would later share with family.

-Hubby'sgrandmother bought our first air conditioner we no longer used window fans.
+Hubby's grandmother bought our first air conditioner; we no longer used window fans.

 wringer washing machine.

-Times were still hard but they were a lot easier than when we first began in that three-room house on Hubby's great-grandfathers former home estate
+Times were still hard but they were a lot easier than when we first began in that three-room house on Hubby's great-grandfather's former home estate

 1 comment: